-Early on, it has been suggested that two populations of SNe~Ia must coexist to explain the relative rates between progenitors \citep[e.g.,][]{mannucci2005,sullivan2006,smith2012}: one population follows recent star formation (called `prompt`) with the other related to stellar mass (i.e, old population stars, called `delayed`).
-More delicate for cosmology, the stretch- and color-standardized SN~Ia magnitude has then been shown to depend on its environment, such that those from low-mass hosts are fainter then those from high-mass galaxies \citep[e.g.,][]{sullivan2010, childress2013, roman2018}.
-This so called mass-step has since been used as a third standardization parameters in all cosmological analysis \citep[e.g.,][]{betoule2014,scolnic2018,brout2022, riess2022}.
+Early on, it was suggested that two populations of SNe~Ia must coexist to explain the relative rates between progenitors \citep[e.g.,][]{mannucci2005,sullivan2006,smith2012}: one population follows recent star formation (called “prompt”) with the other related to stellar mass (i.e., an old population of stars, called “delayed”).
+More delicate for cosmology, the stretch- and color-standardized SN~Ia magnitude was then shown to depend on its environment, such that those from low-mass hosts are fainter then those from high-mass galaxies \citep[e.g.,][]{sullivan2010, childress2013, roman2018}.
+This so called mass-step has since been used as a third standardization parameter in all cosmological analysis \citep[e.g.,][]{betoule2014,scolnic2018,brout2022, riess2022}.
 Yet, the origin of this bias is still highly debated.
 An inaccurate correction of this effect may lead to significant bias in the derivation of cosmological parameters \citep{rigault2015,rigault2020,smith2020}.
-Currently, the most discussed models are: differences between host interstellar dust properties \citep{brout2021, popovic2023} or progenitor age, in the context of the prompt vs. delayed model \citep{rigault2013,rigault2020, nicolas2021, briday2022}.
+Currently, the most discussed models are: differences between the host interstellar dust properties \citep{brout2021, popovic2023}, or the progenitor age, in the context of the prompt versus delayed model \citep{rigault2013,rigault2020, nicolas2021, briday2022}.
 Both may actually be true \citep[e.g.,][]{kelsey2021,wiseman2022}.

 Today, state-of-the-art compilations of samples nearly reach 2000 SNe~Ia and are limited by systematic uncertainties \citep{brout2022,vincenzi2024}.
-Along side the astrophysical biases, the dominating source of known uncertainties are calibration issues largely due to the requirement to compile SN~Ia samples from multiple surveys spanning various redshift ranges \citep[e.g.,][]{betoule2014, brout2022, vincenzi2024}.
-This issue is particularly critical at low-redshift $z<0.1$ where dozen of samples are merged, the largest of which contains less than 200 targets \citep[e.g.,][]{brout2022}.
+Alongside the astrophysical biases, the dominating source of known uncertainties are calibration issues largely due to the requirement to compile SN~Ia samples from multiple surveys spanning various redshift ranges \citep[e.g.,][]{betoule2014, brout2022, vincenzi2024}.
+This issue is particularly critical at a low-redshift of $z<0.1$, at which dozen of samples are merged, the largest of which contains fewer than 200 targets \citep[e.g.,][]{brout2022}.